Brain Cancer (cont.)

 - This test is like an X-ray but shows more detail in three dimensions.

-- If the person has mental-status change as the main symptom, blood or urine tests may be done to rule out drug use.
+- If the person has mental-status change as the main symptom, blood or urine tests may be done to rule out drug use as a cause of such symptoms.

-The standard way of evaluating the nature and extent of a brain tumor is an MRI scan (note that many hospitals do not have MRI scanners).
+The standard way of evaluating the nature and extent of a brain tumor is an MRI scan (note that some hospitals do not have MRI scanners).

 - This is because MRI has a higher sensitivity for detecting the presence and characteristics of a tumor.
 Specifically, the relationship of the tumor to the surrounding brain, the brain coverings, cerebrospinal fluid spaces, and vascular structures is assessed to come up with a provisional diagnosis of the nature of the tumor.